 20 Tips to Achieve a Normal Delivery

 Pregnancy is a package of different aches and sickness, so you’ll probably wish just to lay down and cuddle forever.
-But for a normal delivery, the tendons and the ligaments in the hip need to loosen up to make way for the baby.
-Keeping yourself active is the only way to do that.
+But to help your body build the strength and stamina for a healthy pregnancy, you need to get active!
+Check out our comprehensive list of exercises to achieve a normal delivery.

-If you are an impulsive social doll who often takes things personally, stop the habit now!
-Stress and tension trigger a series of adverse reactions inside our body that will result in anything ranging from urine infections to hair fall.
-You look beautiful with a smile, not a frown.
+If you are an anxious worrier who often takes things to heart, stop the habit now!
+Stress and tension trigger a series of adverse reactions inside our body that will result in everything ranging from urine infections to hair fall.
 Moreover, researchers think that your moods might affect the character of your baby, so take double care.

 Our eating habits are largely responsible for our well-being.
-Taking care of your diet is even more vital for a normal delivery.
+Taking care of your diet is even more vital to achieve a normal delivery.
 If you have low blood haemoglobin or diabetes, take care to adjust your diet accordingly.
-Even if you don’t feel like eating a lot due to heartburns and morning sickness, sip fruit juices and snack on filling nuts through the day.
+Even if you don’t feel like eating a lot due to heartburn and morning sickness, sip fruit juices and snack on filling nuts through the day.